softfire-eu/softfire-eu.github.io/docs/sdn-manager.md

 ## Currently supported SDN endpoints

 Each testbed can provide a different imlementation of SDN resources.
-The current version of the SoftFIRE sdn middleware provides access to two types of SDN controllers:
+The current version of the SoftFIRE SDN middleware provides access to two types of SDN controllers:

-* The Frauhofer FOKUS testbed uses its own Implementation of an SDN controller named [OpenSDNCore][opensdncore-www].
+* The Frauhofer FOKUS testbed uses its own implementation of an SDN controller named [OpenSDNCore][opensdncore-www].
-  Specification of the provided API features can be found in its [Documentation pages][opensdncore]
+  Specification of the provided API features can be found in its [documentation pages][opensdncore]
 * The Ericsson testbed provides access to [OpenDayLight][odl-www] SDN controllers.

 <!--